mushorg/glastopf/docs/source/development/emulators.rst

      <module>beerservice</module>
     </request>

-All request patters can be found in the requests.xml file.
+All request patterns can be found in the requests.xml file.

 Adding a basic emulator
 -----------------------